-Anyone with access can create a live stream today from Add New> Live Event after logging into mediaspace.gatech.edu.
+If you request and are granted permission by the mediaspace team, anyone with access can create a live stream today from Add New> Live Event after logging into mediaspace.gatech.edu.
 The Live Event Kaltura iFrame embed page above will show a live feed when it is streaming and a recording of the live feed after the event is over if the resulting recording is changed from private to unlisted.
 Subsequent recordings on the same live event append the recording so it may make sense to clip the recording and save it, then delete the recording before the next live event.
 Captions on the recording are machine generated and added to the recording after the live event.
 This page shows my first attempt to embed the Kaltura iFrame in a Drupal page.
 This probably can be finessed by Drupal expert.
 The out of the package page on mediaspace.gatech.edu works better than my current embed: https://mediaspace.gatech.edu/edit/1_juxvpy8q.
 A work flow for the best way to produce and manage Kaltura live streams still needs to be developed.

 I discussed live streaming captions with Kaltrua and one of their partners, Uvision (videolinq http://www.videolinq.com/).
 It appears that today we could live stream captioned Katura video by using the videolinq cloud service with our existing EEG 491 hardware encoder.
 Other USG schools may be able to do this also if they subscribe to EEG Falcon Cloud (https://eegent.com/falcon) Please see the workflow from the vendor below.